dart-lang/site-www/src/tools/dart-doc.md

 ## Troubleshoot

-The following are some common issues experienced with generated documentation, as well as suggestions to resolve them:
+The following are some common issues experienced with documentation generated using `dart doc`, as well as suggestions to resolve them.

 ### Search bar failed to load {#troubleshoot-search}